AUROVA-LAB/aurova_machine_learning/Dockerfiles/maskrcnn_dgx_a100/README.md

 - Pycocotools
 - Wandb

+# Weights & biases
+For a complete experience, create an account on https://wandb.ai/site.
+It is free and will allow us to follow the training process from everywhere.

 # Example of use
 1. Clone this repository and navigate to the path where the Dockerfile is:
 ```